 But hear me out: banana breads are, after all, the easiest quick bread to throw together.
 There always is an overripe banana or two sitting in our kitchen by the end of the week, and my hubby Desi is so in love with this versatile fruit, he almost went into a panic the other day when he read this article in the New York Times.

-This banana nut muffin is in some ways similar to my nut bread, but this time its goodness comes in cuter, smaller versions.
+These vegan banana muffins are in some ways similar to my banana nut bread, but their goodness comes in cuter, smaller versions.
 The batter is also much easier to put together and takes just a few minutes.

-So here’s the wholesome, moist and luscious goodness of these dairy-free, egg-free banana-nut muffins.
+So here’s the wholesome, moist and luscious goodness of these dairy-free, egg-free, vegan banana muffins.
 Hope you enjoy them!

 - 1¾ cup whole wheat pastry flour

 - ½ tsp salt